Getting Care during a Disaster or Emergency

 In response to Gov. David Ige’s proclamation due to heavy rains and flooding statewide, HMSA will enable its disaster protocols effective Dec.
 6, 2021 – April 8, 2022.

-If you’re a Medicare Advantage member and have been affected by a disaster or emergency declaration issued by the President of the United States, a state governor, or a county mayor, or an announcement of a public health emergency by the Secretary of Health and Human Services in your geographic area, then the following will apply:
+If you’re a Medicare Advantage member and have been affected by a disaster or emergency declaration issued by the president of the United States, a state governor, or a county mayor, or an announcement of a public health emergency by the secretary of Health and Human Services in your geographic area, then the following will apply:

 1. Part A and Part B and supplemental Part C plan benefits are provided at specified non-contracted Medicare-certified facilities;